Cancer and Blood Disease Institute

 Clinical Trials and Consortia

 We have one of the largest clinical trials programs for children with cancer and blood disorders in the U.S. The Institute’s Clinical Trials Program gives our patients access to the most current and promising therapies.
-We are the headquarters for leading international pediatric consortia including: Therapeutic Advances in Childhood Leukemia & Lymphoma (TACL); Pediatric Blood and Marrow Transplantation Consortium (PBMTC); and New Approaches to Neuroblastoma Therapy (NANT).
+We are the headquarters for leading international pediatric consortia including: Therapeutic Advances in Childhood Leukemia & Lymphoma (TACL); Pediatric Blood and Marrow Transplantation Consortium (PBMTC); New Approaches to Neuroblastoma Therapy (NANT); and The Children's Hospital-Acquired Thrombosis Consortium (CHAT).
 We are also part of 18 other leading pediatric hematology-oncology clinical trials consortia.
 Our goal is to give the patients we serve at CHLA, as well as children with cancer and blood disorders around the globe, the highest chance for cure as well as the best possible quality of life during and after treatment.

 Additionally, Cancer and Blood Disease Institute at CHLA has joined CureWorks, an international collaborative of leading academic children’s hospitals determined to accelerate the development of immunotherapy treatments for childhood cancer.
 CHLA joins other founding institutions in the partnership, including Seattle Children’s Hospital, Children’s National Health System and British Columbia Children’s Hospital.
 Each organization will now have the option to participate in groundbreaking clinical trials that will allow patients to access innovative cancer therapies closer to their communities.
 CureWorks members will also have access to new technologies that will be shared across the collaborative.